-About the Pacific MISSILE RANGE FACILITY AND KOKE'E PARK GEOPHYSICAL OBSERVATORY:
+ABOUT THE PACIFIC MISSILE RANGE FACILITY AND KŌKE'E PARK GEOPHYSICAL OBSERVATORY

 The U.S. Navy's PMRF is the world's largest instrumented multi-domain training and testing facility.
 PMRF is an essential part of Department of Defense training, research, development, testing, and evaluation.
 PMRF is unique because of its simultaneous capability to support surface, subsurface, air, and space operations.
+PMRF supports operations from single-unit exercises to large-scale multiple-unit training events.
+PMRF is located on the southwest coast of the Hawaiian island of Kaua'i.